98 Java interview questions you need to know

 Are you a Java developer looking for your next challenge?

-browse the jobs Pearson Frank have to offer or get in touch so we can match you with your dream role.
+browse the jobs FRG Technology Consulting has to offer or get in touch so we can match you with your dream role.

 Java Best Practices Interview Questions

 - What best practices should you follow while writing multithreaded code in Java?

 Answer: When writing concurrent code in Java, the following are some best practices to be mindful of: